optframe/optframe/README.md

 - [SVRPDSP](./Examples/SVRPDSP/README.md): Single Vehicle Routing Problem with Deliveries and Selective Pickups
 - [TSP](./Examples/TSP/README.md): Traveling Salesman Problem (v1)
 - [TSP2](./Examples/TSP2/README.md): Traveling Salesman Problem (v2)

+### Building Examples

+To build examples, just type `make` on `Examples` folder.

+The following examples are currently prioritary, due to heavy burden for maintaining all of them:

+- pmedcap
+- kp
+- tsp
+- hfvrpmt
+- mitsp
+- etii
+- opths
+- gfp (?)
+- hfm
+- modm

+For more information on the others, please file an Issue.

+### Metaheuristic Implementations on Examples

 These examples explore several (meta)-heuristic implementations, such as: